weechai-ng88/BotWander/README.md

 This app is designed to help backpackers efficiently plan their travels.
 It combines country selection, interest exploration, real-time itinerary viewing, and route optimization, all within an easy-to-navigate interface.
 The app also includes a chatbot powered by OpenAI GPT-3.5 Turbo, offering personalized assistance for any travel-related questions.

 ## Problem Statement
-Backpackers often face numerous challenges while planning their trips, such as selecting the right destinations, identifying activities of interest, and mapping out efficient travel routes.
-These travelers also need quick, reliable assistance while on the go, something traditional tools may not provide.
+Backpackers often encounter challenges when sourcing travel information from various platforms, making the trip planning process inefficient and time-consuming.
+Additionally, finding cost-effective accommodation that fits their budget can be difficult.
+Furthermore, most standard travel itineraries are too generic, failing to cater to individual preferences and interests, which diminishes the overall travel experience.

 The Backpacker Travel Planning App tackles these problems by:

 - Offering country and interest selection to explore destinations.
 - Providing a real-time view of the itinerary via an embedded Google Doc (using an iframe).
 - Optimizing public transport routes with the Google Maps API.
-- Integrating an AI chatbot that answers questions in real time.
+- Integrating an AI chatbot that answers questions, budget planning and recommendation of accomodation in real time.

 ## App Features & Usage